-Beenius Announces the Launch of its Interactive TV Platform on Amazon Web Services
+BEENIUS ANNOUNCES THE LAUNCH OF ITS INTERACTIVE TV PLATFORM ON AMAZON WEB SERVICES

-Beenius is proud to announce the launch of its Interactive TV Platform offering on Amazon Web Services (AWS).
+Beenius launched its Interactive TV Platform offering on Amazon Web Services (AWS).

 Countering the current market situation, Beenius is proud to announce the launch of its Interactive TV Platform offering on Amazon Web Services (AWS).
 The Beenius platform is designed to provide a cost-effective solution and offers to operators, broadcasters and streaming media platforms a way to tap into new business potential.
 Beenius Interactive TV platform is a telco-grade, feature-rich, and versatile TV platform that can be tailored for multiple market offerings.